scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 rainy and chill out I went and got some soup for dinner.
 But tomorrow will be all about plain soylent all day tomorrow!

+### Day 89

+Woke up hungry today.
+I've switched off my breakfast schedule so for the past two weeks or so I've only really been having lunch and dinner around 12 and 6 respectfully.
+So it's interesting to me that I'm hungry right now, and the only thing I can think of is that instead of having soylent, which gives me what I need in a cup, I had that soup and sandwich...
+So, that's kind of interesting and motivating in it's own way.
+Either I should have more than what I had last night for dinner when I switch back to "normal food" for dinners, or I should just eat my soylent and not worry about being hungry.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/